pulumi/pulumi/README.md

 ### Building and Testing

-To build Coconut, ensure `GOPATH` is set, and clone into a standard Go workspace:
+To build Coconut, ensure `$GOPATH` is set, and clone into a standard Go workspace:

     $ git clone git@github.com:pulumi/coconut $GOPATH/src/github.com/pulumi/coconut